microsec/passbyme2fa-client-php/README.md

 - **curl_connecttimeout:** The number of seconds to wait while trying to connect.
 The default value is 120 seconds.
 - **curl_useragent:** The contents of the "User-Agent:" header to be used in an HTTP request.
 The default value is empty.
 - **curl_debug:** Writes cURL output information to log files.
 Optional values are true or false.
 The default value is false.
+- **curl_debug_log_path:** cURL debug log file path.
+Leave it empty to use system temp directory.
+- **curl_follow_location:** Follow any Location: header that the server sends as part of a HTTP header in a 3xx response.
+Default value false.
 - **curl_proxytype:** cURL Proxy type.
 The default value is HTTP.
 - **curl_proxy:** The HTTP proxy to tunnel requests through.
 - **curl_proxyport:** The port number of the proxy to connect to.